 Reading Data from a Sensor to a Microcontroller

 Length: 45 Minutes

 Description: Velostat is a thin, flexible material that can be used as a pressure or stretch sensor.
-This tech kit explores how to read data from a Velostat sensor to an Adafruit FLORA.
-To provide a feedback mechanism for users, the proper execution of all the necessary connections to stimulate the data transfer prompts the FLORA’s onboard LED lights to begin blinking.
-Additionally, the code utilized in the kit is capable of reading data from a variety of other sensors.
+This tech kit guides users as they read data from a Velostat sensor to an Adafruit FLORA.
+The code utilized in the kit is capable of reading data from a variety of other sensors.

 Developing a Heart Rate Monitor